cloudfoundry/docs-dev-guide/manage/install-ruby-cli.html.md

 title: Install Ruby CLI
 ---

 This page has instructions for installing cf, the Cloud Foundry Ruby-based command line interface.
-For information about installing gcf, the Go-based command line interface, see [Install Ruby CLI](install-ruby-cli.html).
+For information about installing gcf, the Go-based command line interface, see [Install Go CLI](install-go-cli.html).

 ## <a id="prerequisites"></a>Prerequisites ##

 cf requires Ruby and RubyGems.
 Ruby 1.9.3 or later is required.
 Ruby 1.9.3 is recommended.

-## <a id="prerequisits"></a>Install Ruby ##
+## <a id="ruby"></a>Install Ruby ##

 This section has instructions for installing Ruby on Linux, Mac OS X, and Windows.